QubitProducts/shopify-qubit-asset/README.md

 Copy the code from `qubit-events-transaction.liquid` in this repository, and paste it into the textbox found at: "Settings > Checkout > Additional content & scripts".

+Do not forget to update the Smartserve file name at the top of `qubit-events-transaction.liquid` with your own unique id.

 # Useful notes